 During Budget 2016, Government announced a new measure to encourage further partnerships between Malta’s business community and the cultural sector.

-Through this measure, companies giving donations to non-profit cultural organisations, public cultural organisations or to Arts Council Malta as an intermediary on behalf of a beneficiary, may claim the amount donated at 150% against the income for the year of assessment when the donation was made.
+Through this measure, companies giving donations to eligible organisations, may claim the amount donated at 150% against the income for the year of assessment when the donation was made.
 The maximum tax deduction is capped at €50,000.
-This incentive is effective as of 1st January 2016.
+This incentive came into effect as of 1st January 2016.

 Who can apply as a donor?

 This incentive is intended for Limited Liability Companies and those Partnerships that are registered to be treated as a company.

 Who can be the beneficiary of an eligible donation?

 The main beneficiaries are intended to be not-for-profit Cultural Organisations, Public Cultural Organisations, Arts Council Malta and other organisations as may be listed in the incentive guidelines.

 What is a not-for-profit cultural organisation?